-The Scotland Act 2016 devolved new powers to the Scottish Parliament in relation to social security, including responsibility for disabled benefits which had been administered in Scotland by the Department for Work and Pensions.
+The Scotland Act 20165 devolved new powers to the Scottish Parliament in relation to social security, including responsibility for disability benefits which had been administered in Scotland by the Department for Work and Pensions.
 On 1st April 2020, executive competence for Disability Living Allowance was transferred to Scottish Government.

 The Department for Work and Pensions started to replace Disability Living Allowance for working age people with Personal Independence Payment for new applications in April 2013.
-People can still apply for Disability Living Allowance if they are aged under 16.
-However from July 2015, working age recipients have been invited to apply for Personal Independence Payment.
+From July 2015, working age recipients have been invited to apply for Personal Independence Payment.
 The Department for Work and Pensions have stopped proactively sending these invites to Disability Living Allowance working age recipients who live in Scotland since April 2020 due to the scheduled transfer of these benefits.